microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/conversation_post_threads.md

+---
+title: "Create thread"
+description: "Create a new thread in the specified conversation. "
+---

 # Create thread

 Create a new thread in the specified conversation.

 A thread and post are created as specified.
-Use [reply thread](conversationthread_reply.md) to further post to that thread.
-Or, if you get the post ID, you can also [reply](post_reply.md) to that post in that thread.
+Use [reply thread](conversationthread-reply.md) to further post to that thread.
+Or, if you get the post ID, you can also [reply](post-reply.md) to that post in that thread.

-Note: You can also [start a new conversation by first creating a thread](group_post_threads.md).
+Note: You can also [start a new conversation by first creating a thread](group-post-threads.md).

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|